 pip3 show command and the package name.
 In the following example, we will list the latest version of the numpy package.

 From the Version line we can see that the current or latest numpy package version is 1.19.1.

 Install The Latest Version of A Python Package

 If we want to install the latest version of the package just provide the package name to the

 pip3 install command.
-In the following example we will install the latest version of the numpy package.
+In the following example, we will install the latest version of the numpy package.
 Unless explicitly specified the pip and pip3 commands install the latest version of the specified Python package.

 $ pip3 install numpy